antonbashir/dart/docs/process/breaking-changes.md

   * Very short summary of the intended change

-  * Link to the above-mentioned issue
+  * Link to the above mentioned issue

   * A request that developers may leave comments in the linked issue, if this breaking change poses a severe problem.